-Proximal humerus fractures occur most commonly in the elderly and their incidence is increasing steadily.
+Proximal humerus fractures occur most commonly in the elderly and their incidence is increasing.
 Fractures of the humerus can occur proximally, in the shaft (diaphysis), or distally.
 The majority of both proximal and midshaft humerus fractures are nondisplaced and can be treated conservatively (nonsurgically).
+Complex fracture patterns pose greater challenges for treatment.

 Proximal fractures of the humerus will be reviewed here.
 Nonstress and stress fractures of the shaft of the humerus are discussed separately.
 (See "Midshaft humeral fractures in adults" and "Stress fractures of the humeral shaft".)